gschaumb/team03-capstone/docs/index.md

 - **Results**

   - **BERTScore**
-    - The table below presents the mean Precision and F1 Scores from the BERTScore algorithm for each system compared to the Ground Truth.
+    - The table below presents the mean Precision and Recall scores from the BERTScore algorithm for each system compared to the Ground Truth.
-    - To evaluate the performance of Agentic RAG relative to other systems, we conducted paired t-tests to assess whether the differences in Precision and Recall scores were statistically significant.
+    - To evaluate the performance of Agentic RAG relative to other systems, we conducted paired t-tests on the Precision and Recall scores to assess whether the differences between the systems were statistically significant.
 A p-value less than 0.05 was used as the threshold for significance, indicating strong evidence against the null hypothesis of no difference between methods.

     - <table>
         <tr>